Bacon and egg pie

-Add your onions, cooking slowly until softened.
+Add the onions, cooking slowly until softened.
 Set these aside to cool.

 Take 3 long, thick strips of baking parchment to line a 20x30cm baking tin, leaving a little overhang to help you remove the pie after baking.

-Roll out 750g of the pastry onto a dusted surface, until it’s able to line the sides and base of the tin.
+Dust a surface and roll out 750g of the pastry, until it’s big enough to line the sides and base of the tin.

 Spread the onions onto the base of the pie.
-Then, scrape the seeds out of the peppers, layering the empty peppers over the onions.
-Following this, scatter bacon, then parsley.
+Then layer the peppers over the onions.
+Scatter bacon and parsley on the top.

 Crack the eggs evenly over the pie.

-After rolling out, cover the pie with the remaining pastry.
-Seal the pie by pinching and trimming the sides, brushing with your beaten egg and then cover with a scattering of sesame seeds.
+Place the pastry on top and seal the pie by pinching and trimming the sides.
+Brush with your beaten egg and cover with a scattering of sesame seeds.

 Place on the top of the baking sheet, and bake for 35 minutes until golden and cooked through.